Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 - If using a 9x5" loaf pan: You're looking for the tops of the dough balls to be almost reaching or just reaching the top rim of the pan.

-The egg wash seals them shut so you get a nice shiny top on your brioche loaf.
+Sometimes brioche will develop air bubbles in the outer layer of dough — I usually pop these before I egg wash the dough.
+The egg wash seals them flat so you get a nice shiny top on your brioche loaf.
 It's really up to you if you want to keep them or pop them.

-If you want to add any toppings to your brioche dough like sesame seeds, Swedish pearl sugar, everything bagel seasoning, etc. now is the time to do so.
+If you want to add any toppings to your brioche dough, like sesame seeds, Swedish pearl sugar, everything bagel seasoning, etc. now is the time to do so.

 The brioche bread will be quite a dark golden brown on top when it's done.
 If you're worried about it getting too dark, you can tent it with foil during the final 10-15 minutes of baking.

 Let it cool in the pan for 15-20 minutes, then remove to a rack to finish cooling completely.
+If you slice it before it's cool the inside will turn gummy.
+It really is best to let it cool all the way!

 USA Pan Bakeware Aluminized Steel Loaf Pan, 1 Pound